CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A18 Control of log files

-For each web application, a concept SHOULD be created that determines how extensive the logging should be and how the data is to be evaluated.
+For each web application, a concept SHOULD be created to determine how extensive the logging should be and how the data should be evaluated.
 In addition, a responsible person who evaluates the protocols SHOULD be named.
 The results SHOULD be submitted to ISB or another designated employee.
 Furthermore, existing legal requirements with regard to the protocol data SHOULD be adhered to, such as data protection aspects.

 #### APP.3.1.A19 Protection against SQL injection